mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 ## Next repro iteration

 The current repro proves the high-level hook can drive the suspected `configure() -> start()` ordering, but the negative CI result means the original issue likely needs an additional condition.
 The production-shape Harness iteration also passed on CI.
-The most likely remaining conditions to test are:
+The current next Harness iteration mutates/recreates the video output while a recorder is active and the Skia/frame-preview path is attached.
+If that also passes, the most likely remaining conditions to test are:

-- actively recording while replacing or recreating the video output,
 - preparing/finalizing a recorder while the session is being stopped/reconfigured,
 - changing zoom across a virtual-device lens switch during active capture or recording,
 - actual photo HDR enablement on a device where `supportsPhotoHDR` is true,